gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 Depending on the output format from the parser, there are two ways of referencing a field to populate an output node.

-If the intermedia XML is of the following format:
+If the intermediate XML is of the following format:

 ```xml
 <record>